Social stigma: Stigma communication

 Communication is involved in creating, maintaining, and diffusing stigmas, and enacting stigmatization.
 The model of stigma communication explains how and why particular content choices (marks, labels, peril, and responsibility) can create stigmas and encourage their diffusion.
 A recent experiment using health alerts tested the model of stigma communication, finding that content choices indeed predicted stigma beliefs, intentions to further diffuse these messages, and agreement with regulating infected persons' behaviors.

 More recently, scholars have highlighted the role of social media channels, such as Facebook and Instagram, in stigma communication.
 These platforms serve as safe spaces for stigmatized individuals to express themselves more freely.
-However, social media can also reinforce and amplify stigmatization, as the stigmatized attributes are amplified and virtually available to anyone indefinetly.
+However, social media can also reinforce and amplify stigmatization, as the stigmatized attributes are amplified and virtually available to anyone indefinitely.

 Challenging

 Stigma, though powerful and enduring, is not inevitable, and can be challenged.
 There are two important aspects to challenging stigma: challenging the stigmatization on the part of stigmatizers and challenging the internalized stigma of the stigmatized.
 To challenge stigmatization, Campbell et al. 2005 summarise three main approaches.